B2 Brussels2 The Blog

 Integration and flexibility of use

-No planes but a control room
+No planes but a regulation room

 On balance: 15% more productivity

 As of last year (2012), 7682 missions were carried out.
 A stable figure compared to 2011.
 But with, on average, 15% fewer planes, because they have been decommissioned.
-This represents, quite simply, a 15% improvement in productivity!
+Which represents, quite simply, a 15% improvement in productivity!
 On the passenger side, 345.000 passengers were transported in 2012 (compared to 305.000 in 2011).

 Participation in missions